 On the edge of the legendary French Quarter and into the Marigny, two streets meet: Decatur and Frenchmen.
-Both streets are filled with music lovers, foodies, and adventurers, seeking a good time at any hour of the day.
-Below are our top spots in this bustling area...
+Both streets are filled with music lovers, foodies and adventurers seeking a good time at any hour of the day.
+Below are our top spots in this bustling area.

 Located at the former U.S. Mint, the New Orleans Jazz Museum celebrates the history of jazz through exhibitions, concerts and interactive experiences.
 This is the perfect afternoon getaway for all music lovers, located just steps from Frenchmen Street.
+Live performances regularly pack the schedule at the Jazz Museum, so make sure to check the calendar before heading out.

 Just two blocks from Frenchmen Street, The Italian Barrel offers some of the best authentic Italian food in the city.
 From pastas to overflowing cheese boards and charcuterie featuring rare Italian finds, the white-table-clothed restaurant sets the mood for a date night or a quaint lunch with friends.